BizWorks combines business simulation of a bakery, a robust character support system and mini-games to teach financial concepts to 8-10th graders.

 GENRE RESEARCH & INTERVIEW

-We researched and analyzed a variety of educational finance games targeted at teens to understand their appeal, successes and failures.
+We did a round of landscape research: analyzing a variety of educational finance games targeted at teens to understand their appeal, successes and failures.
 These included: outwardly educational games as well more complex initiatives such as SPENT or Game Dev Tycoon.

 We also reached out to Michael Eagle, Post Doctoral Fellow at Carnegie Mellon University and educational games expert, to discuss our project and the strengths of synchronizing educational games alongside school curricula.
 His feedback included: